nene/zwiftout/README.md

 - Unsupported params: message duration & y-position
 - More restricted syntax for text (with quotes)
 - Support for tags
-- Allow skipping power target of any interval, switching it to FreeIntensity.

 [zwift]: https://zwift.com/
 [zwofactory]: https://zwofactory.com/